hwuethrich/docker-images/bamboo-server/README.md

 By default, the ports `8085` (admin interface) and `54663` (agent server) are mapped to random ports on the docker host.
 To customize, run:

 ```
-docker run -v -p 8085:8085 -p 54663:54663 hwuethrich/bamboo-server
+docker run -p 8085:8085 -p 54663:54663 hwuethrich/bamboo-server
 ```

 If you want to use Bamboo remote agents, make sure to set the public port (and hostname) in the Bamboo settings (or directly in `/home/bamboo/bamboo.cfg.xml`).

 More info about port redirection can be found in the official Docker [documentation](http://docs.docker.io/en/latest/use/port_redirection/).

 ### Persist `BAMBOO_HOME` on the docker host

 By default the Bamboo config and database is stored in the container in `/home/bamboo`.
 You may map a directory on the host to this directory to store the Bamboo config and database outside of the container.

 This is useful if you want to start containers using different versions of the image but with the same Bamboo database and license or if you want to backup this directory on the host.
-It also allows to upgrade your Bamboo server without losing your data:
+It also allows you to upgrade your Bamboo server without losing your data:

 ```
 docker run -v /data/bamboo-server:/home/bamboo -d hwuethrich/bamboo-server